SDGforskning/sdg-strings/SDG11_query_topic_WoS.md

 ##### Phrase 1:

 This phrase covers research about reducing mortality from disasters.
-The basic structure is *disasters + mortality + action + vulnerable people*.
+The basic structure is *disasters + mortality*.

 ```Ceylon =
 TS=(( ( ("extreme$" NEAR/3 ("climat*" OR "weather" OR "precipitation" OR "rain" OR "snow" OR "temperature$" OR "storm$" OR "wind$"))